63 Stunning Garden Bench Ideas for a Chic Outdoor Oasis

 How about adding some black or charcoal modular planters to complement the bench and balance things out with a few small trees or pretty shrubs?
 It would really bring the whole arrangement together!

-Upholstered Garden Benches For Luxury Outdoor Seating
+Upholstered Benches for Luxury Outdoor Seating

 I absolutely love upholstered garden benches – they’re so luxurious and really elevate any outdoor space.
 I usually see them in covered patios or sunrooms, but I’ve found a way to use weather-resistant ones in my semi-covered garden area as well.